 NAME.
 This organization shall be known as the Faculty Assembly of Sul Ross State University.

 PURPOSE.
-The purpose of the Faculty Assembly shall be to enhance communication within the University community, strengthen the Faculty's commitment to the academic mission of the University, provide a forum for the discussion of University policy, and to promote the faculty's role in shared governance of the University.
+The purpose of the Faculty Assembly shall be to enhance communication within the University community, strengthen the faculty's commitment to the academic mission of the University, provide a forum for the discussion of university policy, and to promote academic freedom and the faculty's role in shared governance of the University.

 The Faculty Assembly shall serve in an advisory capacity only and shall not have final decision-making authority on any matter (Sec.
 51.3522(c)).